MENOPAUSE SKINCARE TIPS TO COMBAT DRYNESS & BOOST COLLAGEN

 And by all means ignore the myth that drinking water improves dry skin.
 Drinking water (above and beyond your body’s thirst signals) does nothing for skin – but it does make you wee more!

-Add in anti-aging skincare ingredients
+4. Add in evidence-based anti-aging skincare ingredients

 Prescription-strength retinoids combined with proper use of a high SPF, broad spectrum (especially UVA-1 protecting) sunscreen, are the only evidence-based anti-aging topical treatments that can stimulate skin cell proliferation, increase HA, elastin & collagen synthesis, reduce collagen breakdown, increase blood flow, promote changes in the skin that help with wound healing and repair of sun damage, and minimise wrinkle formation.
 Glycolic acid has some evidence that it can increase skin thickness, but not to the same extent as a retinoid.